studiorack/studiorack-app/renderer/_docs/05-develop-new-plugins.md

 Commit your plugin code to GitHub.
 When ready to release a version, publish a GitHub Release along with the following files:

-- `yourplugin-linux.zip `- Linux build
+- `your-plugin-linux.zip `- Linux build
-- `yourplugin-mac.zip` - Mac build
+- `your-plugin-mac.zip` - Mac build
-- `yourplugin-win.zip` - Windows build
+- `your-plugin-win.zip` - Windows build
-- `yourplugin.png` - Screenshot of your plugin
+- `your-plugin.png` - Screenshot of your plugin
-- `yourplugin.wav` - Audio preview of the sound (using a midi or piano middle-C key)
+- `your-plugin.wav` - Audio preview of the sound (using a midi or piano middle-C key)
 - `plugins.json` - Plugin metadata for the registry

 `plugins.json` should use the following format: